Acing Your Homework: How to Prepare for the Upcoming Career Fair

 The first one, Group A, is reserved for opportunities or companies that are highly selective, very popular among students, and possibly the ones with which you are most nervous to speak.
 You should put potential employers that you feel relatively confident speaking to in Group B. Lastly, Group C should be reserved for the ones you are the least nervous to meet and have the lowest stakes.

-When you enter the Career Fair, you should never start with an employer from Group A. It can be tempting to jump straight into your most desired opportunity, but chances are you will feel most nervous during the first one.
-By starting with Group B, you will get a chance to let your nerves disappear and learn from your mistakes.
-Once you feel more comfortable, you can start going to meet the ones in your first group.
-If you are still lacking confidence or having trouble connecting to recruiters, this would be a good time to tap into your last group.
+When you enter the career fair, you should never start with an employer from Group A. It can be tempting to jump straight into your most desired opportunity, but chances are you will feel most nervous during the your first employer interaction.
+By starting with Group B, you will get a chance to relax and learn from any mistakes.
+Once you feel more comfortable, you can begin approaching the organizations from Group A. If you are still lacking confidence or having trouble connecting to recruiters, this would be a good time to tap into Group C, then circle back to Group A when you're ready.

 Having a plan before you arrive is the best way to be smart with your time.